 The current version of Parallels is version 18, which makes us even more confident since Parallels has had a lot of time to optimize its Apple Silicon support further.

 To clarify, we consider design apps that run on the Rosetta 2 emulator unsupported by Apple Silicon.
 You can still run the apps, but native support is lacking.
 We are stricter than other lists in this aspect.

 Luckily, the list of unsupported apps has almost completely disappeared.
 You can now use popular design tools like Sketch, Figma, and Adobe XD on an M1 or M2 Mac.

 There’s more to buying your new Mac than just checking out a list of supported design apps.
 We’ve compiled a list of questions that we receive frequently.
 Check them out below.

 Yes, you can run Windows on a Mac with an Apple Silicon chip.
 However, you will need to use a virtual machine as Apple’s Boot Camp currently only works on Intel-powered Macs.
 You could use Parallels to run Windows on a Mac.

 How do I know if I have Apple Silicon or Intel?

 Finding out what type of chip your Mac has is easy to do.
-All you have to do is to open the ‘About this Mac’ menu.
-Check what you can see next to the processor text field.
-You will either see an Intel or M1 (or up) label there.
+All you have to do is to open the ‘About this Mac’ menu from the top left of your screen.

 Are you looking to purchase a new Mac as a UX designer?
 There’s a lot to consider.
 This includes the purchase price, third-party apps support, and more.
-We wrote many guides to help you decide.